 It was then produced by SAEO (Société Automobile d’Extrême-Orient), the Vietnamese subsidiary of Citroën which became in 1970 “Xe Hoi Citroën Cong Ty”).
 The important parts such as the engine, the steering wheel, the brakes and the suspension were imported from France from 2CV spare parts while the rest was made locally.
 This was the first car ever assembled and produced in Vietnam.

-The 5,000 La Dalat cars produced in Vietnam were used as ambulances, taxi-buses, police cars and family cars.
-Today you can still see La Dalat on the streets of Saigon, mostly driven by foreign residents.
+The 5,000 La Dalat cars produces in Vietnam were used as ambulances, taxi-buses, police cars and family cars.
+Today you still can see La Dalat on the streets of Saigon, mostly driven by foreign residents.